open-mmlab/mmsegmentation/docs/en/get_started.md

    model.show_result(frame, result, wait_time=1)
 ```

-You can modify the code above to test a single image or a video, both of these options can verify that the installation was successfull.
+You can modify the code above to test a single image or a video, both of these options can verify that the installation was successful.

 ## Customize Installation